MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/model-update/index.md

 To assist with this requirement, IBM Mobile Foundation introduces the Model Update feature.
 Mobile Foundation applications can now embed ML models, which can be updated "over-the-air" with newer versions.
 Organizations are thus able to ensure that end-users always use the updated AI models.

 Compress the latest model(s) into a zip format, in order to send the model version to an application.
 This `.zip` needs to be uploaded under the **Machine Learning** tab of the MobileFirst Operations console.
-Model Update is then activated whenever the application invokes `checkForModelUpdate` API.
+Model Update is then activated whenever the application invokes `downloadModelUpdate` API.

 >**Supported platforms:**  Currently, Model Update is supported only for iOS.